codeforboston/cambridge_energy_app/README.md

 On Mac, you can type this at a new terminal window to quickly launch the
 browser: `open http://$(docker-machine ip default):3002`.

+*Important note*: as the application develops, you will probably need to re-run `docker-compose run app bundle install` or the `rake` commands listed above.
+Failing these options, try rebuilding with `docker-compose build`.

 ## License
 [MIT License](LICENSE)